Lynne Tillman: Nonfiction

 In 1995, Tillman's nonfiction work, The Velvet Years: Warhol's Factory 1965-1967, was published with photographs by Stephen Shore; it presented 18 Warhol Factory personalities' narratives, based on interviews with them, as well as her critical essay on Andy Warhol, his art and studio.
 Tillman is also the author of the nonfiction book The Life and Times of Jeannette Watson and Books & Co.
 (1999), a cultural and social history of a literary landmark where writers and artists congregated for nearly 20 years.

 What Would Lynne Tillman Do?
 (2014), her second essay collection, was a Finalist for the National Book Critics Circle Award in Criticism in 2014.

-The entirety of What Would Lynne Tillman Do? is available online.

 Personal life

 In the 1970s, Tillman squatted in London with Heathcote Williams.
 As of 2019, she was living in Manhattan with the musician David Hofstra.
 Her personal papers were purchased by the Fales Library at New York University.

 Tillman is a collector of the work of artist Caroline Goe.